micmejia/bible-dump/AMPC/Luke/Luke 23.md

-_For it was necessary for him to release to them one prisoner at the Feast_.
+For it was necessary for him to release to them one prisoner at the Feast.